opencast/opencast/docs/guides/user/docs/advanced/capture-agent-access.md

 Opencast allows restrictions considering what a user or group of users can do with capture agents to be configured.

-There are three kind of access restriction levels:
+There are three kinds of access restriction levels:

-- Unrestriced Access: Full access to all capture agents
+- Unrestricted Access: Full access to all capture agents
 - Restricted Access: No access to any capture agent
 - Selective Access: Selected access to a subset of capture agents